OpenGraphXAI/benchmarks/README.md

 In `ogx_benchmarks.csv`  we provide the specifics to generate the 15 benchmarks of the OGX collection, while specifications to generate 2000+ more XAI tasks are provided in `ogx_extended_collection.csv`.

+---

+Computational Intelligence and Machine Learning Group ([CIML](https://ciml.di.unipi.it/)), University of Pisa